/ astro-integrations / How to Integrate Google Analytics with Astro: Complete Guide

 </script>

-Place this script in your base layout so it runs on every page.
-The astro:page-load event fires on both initial load and subsequent client-side navigations.
+Place the listener in your base layout so it runs on every page.
+The astro:page-load event fires on both the initial page load and every subsequent client-side navigation (forward or backward), which makes it the right hook for a single-page-application style page view.

 Custom Event Tracking